 View at Mt.
 Fuji

 On the right side of the lakeshore, there is the Kawaguchiko Ropeway cable car station (800-yen return / 6 Euro).
 To reach the top of Mount Tenjo it takes about 3 minutes.
 Here you can find a few beautiful spots with an amazing view of Mt.
 Fuji.
-Do not rush to take a photo, do not crowd in the first viewpoint you will see after leaving the cable car.
-Few meters away there are few other places where you can take beautiful photos – without crowding with others.
+Do not rush to take a photo, and do not crowd in the first viewpoint you will see after leaving the cable car.
+A few meters away there are a few other places where you can take beautiful photos – without crowding with others.

 From the top of Mt.
-Tenjo, there are also beautiful views at Kawaguchiko Lake and the nearest area.
+Tenjo, there are also beautiful views of Kawaguchiko Lake and the nearest area.
 In the distance, you can also see the mountains located on the other side of the lake.

 At the lake, you can find some beautiful viewpoints (including places where hydrangeas, lavender and cherry are blooming).
 On the local maps, you can find those areas with information when there is a pick of blooming season.
 Here you can buy a trip by boat, go on a water bike or visit one of the museums.
 Near the lake, there is a sake brewery and onsen baths with hot springs.
 There are some lovely statues and very interesting monuments as well.

 On our way, back to the bus station, we visited another small temple, built-in 1476: Hachioji shrine (Funatsu).

 Return to Tokyo by Highway Bus.
-Bus returns almost to the same place from which he left at the Shinjuku Bus Terminal, on the 3rd floor.
-For those who plan to visit Kawaguchiko Lake, I would recommend staying there one day, as it is a great place to rest.
+The bus returns almost to the same place from which he left at the Shinjuku Bus Terminal, on the 3rd floor.
+For those who plan to visit Kawaguchiko Lake, I would recommend staying there for one day, as it is a great place to rest.

-If I would be able to be back there – I would be happy to spend 2 days on this tour, to be able to visit the nearest area, neighbouring lakes and local waterfall.
+If I would be able to be back there – I would be happy to spend 2 days on this tour, to be able to visit the nearest area, neighbouring lakes and the local waterfall.

 - Highway Bus